containers/podman/docs/podman-logs.1.md

 or removed on exit `podman run --rm ...`, then there is a chance the the log file will be removed before `podman logs` reads the final content.

-Also note: **--follow** is not currently supported when the container's log driver is journald

 **--latest, -l**

 Instead of providing the container name or ID, use the last created container.
 If you use methods other than Podman